Student Code of Conduct

 - A referral is made to the Dean of Students or designee.
 The designated staff member receiving the referral will begin a preliminary investigation to determine if an alleged violation has occurred.
 If a determination is made that no violation occurred, then the referral is closed.
 If the determination is made that an alleged violation may have occurred, then the investigation continues.

 - A student or students will be notified via Maxient to their student email account that a report has been received and their attendance to discuss this report is requested.
 The student will be presented with the alleged charge(s) that are being investigated as well as their rights through the conduct process.
+In cases involving student groups or organizations, the lead student representative of the organization (usually the president or similar position) will be notified and participate on behalf of the group unless the participation of additional group members is requested by the University.
 This is known as the Preliminary Meeting for the conduct process.

-- At this time, the student can choose to meet with an administrative conduct officer to discuss the report and what evidence they have to share.
+- At this time, the student can choose to meet with a hearing officer to discuss the report and what evidence they have to share.
 This meeting is known as the Findings Meeting.

-- The Findings Meeting must occur within five (5) working days of the Preliminary Meeting unless alternate arrangements are made that are agreeable to both parties.
+- The Findings Meeting must occur within ten (10) working days of the Preliminary Meeting unless the University provides notice and reasonable explanation for a delay or alternate arrangements are made that are agreeable to both parties.

 - If the student does not show for the Findings Meeting, the charges are accepted as outlined in the notice letter and appropriate sanctions will be imposed.
 The student is notified of the findings and the sanctions (if applicable) and loses the right for further appeal.

-- After completing the Findings Meeting, the administrative conduct officer will then complete their investigation and determine if there is a violation of the Code of Conduct or not, as well as impose appropriate sanctions.
+- After completing the Findings Meeting, the hearing officer will then complete their investigation and determine if there is a violation of the Code of Conduct or not, as well as impose appropriate sanctions.

-- The administrative conduct officer summarizes the findings and recommended sanctions (if applicable) in a Case Adjudication Letter (Findings Letter) that is sent to the student via Maxient to their student email account.
+- The hearing officer summarizes the findings and recommended sanctions (if applicable) in a Findings Letter that is sent to the student via Maxient to their student email account.
 This letter includes findings for each individual charge, a statement of evidence that informed that decision, and a list of recommended sanctions.

-- The student has three (3) options in response to the outcome of the Findings Letter:
+- The student or student organization has three (3) options in response to the outcome of the Findings Letter:

 - To accept the findings and the sanctions issued;